 Tomorrow, I will begin to paint Saint John the Baptist.
 To prepare for this Icon I put myself back to the desert.
 It makes me cry: I miss it.
-It will take me a while to adapt to the different life style here.
-I am still yearning for a hermit life but New Mexico desert is too hard for me to live freely everyday without physical trouble.
-I am not that strong as Saint Mary of Egypt, saint Anthony or saint Benedict.
-I gave up the life in the desert.
+It will take me a while to adapt to a different lifestyle here.
+I am still yearning for a hermit life but the New Mexico desert is too hard for me to live freely every day without physical trouble.
+I am not that strong as Saint Mary of Egypt, Saint Anthony, or Saint Benedict.
+I gave up life in the desert.
 Now I keep it in my heart.
 The desert is my room, whenever I am here by myself, I am happy.
-The Adoration of the Eucharist everyday fulfills my heart.
+The Adoration of the Eucharist every day fulfills my heart.

 Last day of June, 2015.